arungudelli/python.shiksha/content/en/tips/copy-a-file-in-python.md

 In this, we explored only about the copying of contents of file from one to the other.

-We learnt about two major modules i.e., `shutil` and `os` and the most common and useful methods of these modules that can be used to copy a file in python, majorly the `copy` method of the `shutil` module and `system` method the `os` module.
+We learnt about two major modules i.e., `shutil` and `os` and the most common and useful methods of these modules that can be used to copy a file in Python, majorly the `copy` method of the `shutil` module and `system` method the `os` module.